waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ## Software

-Integration of the DVL-A50 into ArduPilot Companion currently exists in BETA stage.
-Details on how to get the BETA version of DVL integration with ArduSub can be found on the [ArduSub Developers website](https://www.ardusub.com/developers/dvl-integration.html).

-Integration of the DVL-A50 into BlueOS can be done by installing the BlueOS-Water-Linked-DVL extension from the BlueOS extension tab.
-The service will show in the "Extension Manager" section in BlueOS, where there are some configuration options.
+The DVL-A50 requires an extension in BlueOS to be able to communicate with the autopilot (Pixhawk or Navigator flight controller).
+BlueOS has to be updated to **BlueOS 1.1.0-beta.18** or newer to assure that extensions are supported sufficiently.
+After the update install the BlueOS-Water-Linked-DVL extension from the BlueOS extension manager.
+A new menu item for the DVL will appear in the Web GUI with several configuration options.

 !!!
 Note
 	There is a known bug where the I2C address of the pressure sensor is set wrong, and so depth is not received properly.
 This can be fixed by setting the parameter `BARO_PROBE_EXT` to `768` and then reboot the ROV.